For more information contact:

 Employees working twelve-month schedules or instructional year employees who work full monthly schedules throughout their work year must be in pay status on their last regularly scheduled working day preceding and after the holiday(s) to receive compensation for the holiday(s).
 For example, an employee with a termination date of December 31 does not receive holiday pay for January 1 (New Year’s Day) because the holiday occurs after the termination date.
 (WAC 357-31-025) NOTE: For collective bargaining unit employees, refer to the applicable bargaining unit agreements regarding holiday compensation.

-An employee who is moving after separation of employment should update his or her address by using the web application at:
+An employee who is moving after separation of employment should update their address in Workday prior to separation.

 Resigning and Permanently Leaving North America

-Human Resource Services must receive an approved PERMS transaction for the separation personnel action by the pay period documents deadline and the leave audit must be completed in order for the employee to receive a lump-sum payment.
+HRS must receive an approved Workday transaction for the separation personnel action by the pay period documents deadline and the leave audit must be completed in order for the employee to receive a lump-sum payment.
 See BPPM 55.04.

 Requests to Stop Customary Miscellaneous Deductions